The Best Galapagos Cruise Ships - Why Size Matters!

 Laura Pattara | 9 December 2023

-When it comes to cruise ships in the Galapagos, your options are numerous.
+When it comes to choosing the best cruise ship in the Galapagos, your options are numerous.
 From budget to bling, from small to oversized, from those offering 4-day stints at sea to those which take you on a whirlwind 2-week long adventure: the choice of vessel budget, comfort level and size is totally yours.

 We offer a wide range of Galapagos cruises, and as with all things in life, there will be pros and cons to whichever vessel you choose.
 If you want to get the most out of your visit to the Galapagos then there are a few pivotal questions that need to be answered.